KevinZUTSC/POC_MicroService_app/README.md

 Build Frontend (optional step)
 Code for frontend is allready compiled and saved under the webui/dist when building the backend app (using maven) it will pickup the code from webui/dist.
 However if you modified the frontend code and want your changes to get reflected then you must build the frontend

-# Navigate to PROJECT_FOLDER/webui (should contain package.json )
-npm install
-# build the project (this will put the files under dist folder)
-ng build --prod --aot=true
-Build Backend (SpringBoot Java)
-# Maven Build : Navigate to the root folder where pom.xml is present
-mvn clean install

-#OR

 # Gradle Build : Navigate to the root folder where build.gradle is present
 gradle build
 Start the API and WebUI server
-# Start the server (9119)
-# port and other configurations for API servere is in [./src/main/resources/application.properties](/src/main/resources/application.properties) file

 # If you build with maven jar location will be
 java -jar ./target/app-1.0.0.jar

 # If you build with gradle jar location will be
 java -jar ./build/libs/app-1.0.0.jar